pgebal/hdfs-stream/README.md

  * name of HDFS user
  * path to the file on HDFS

-There is not input validation.
+There is no input validation.
 You need to have hadoop running.